jamerst/JobHunt/README.md

 ## Features
 - Scheduled result fetching
 - Page watching - get an alert when a webpage is updated
+- Page change tracking - view the change history of a watched page
 - Job categorisation
 - Blacklist employers (_looking at you Noir Consulting with your constant fake ads_)
 - Track application status and record notes (using Markdown syntax)